mozilla/bug-handling/policy/feature-flags.md

 - the `behind-pref` flag is updated to `betaNN+1`

 The feature now *rides the trains* to release, and on merge day, `behind-pref` is set to `nightlyNN`.
 The bug is then considered completed.

+When the next ESR is released, the `behind-pref-esr` field should be set to the version where it was relased.

 ### Questions